These great Apple Arcade games will bring out your inner detective

 Apple Arcade is one of the best deals available in gaming.
-For just $4.99 per month, you get access to a vast array of games from a multitude of genres.
-That price also includes Family Sharing, so it's a perfect fit for families that like to game on their iPhones and iPads, or even Apple TVs and Macs.
+For just $4.99 per month or $49.99 a year, you get access to over 180 games from many genres, with more being added every month.
+With so many games ready to play, it's little wonder that there's something for lovers of every game genre here, including some unique titles full of mystery.
+So, if you're looking for a great mystery game to add to your iPhone's library, consider one of these and consider getting a compatible controller for Apple Arcade to get the entire gaming experience.

-With so many games ready to play through the service, it's little wonder that there's something for lovers of every game genre here, including some unique titles full of mystery.
+The Last Campfire

-Apple Arcade has over a hundred premium games with more being added regularly.
-There's a bit of something for everyone, and it costs less than your morning latte!
+Part adventure, part puzzle, The Last Campfire puts you in the shoes of a lost ember, separated from the rest of its kind and washed ashore in a lonely and frightening place.
+You find your way to a dark forest full of Forlorns, similar lost creatures.
+If you can solve enough puzzles, helping Forlorns regain hope, you might figure out who you are and why you're there in the first place.

-The Best
+The Last Campfire leads you through a beautiful world set to enchanting music and moving narration.
+The puzzles are balanced well — not too easy, but not impossible.
+There is some platforming, making this an adventure better suited for an iPhone gaming controller.
+The themes of purpose, helping others, and how we can regain hope by sharing hope are masterfully woven into the story in a way that doesn't beat you over the head with it.

 Tangle Tower

-This unique spin on a puzzle game sees you climbing up and down the Tangle Tower and uncover its mysteries.
+This unique spin on a puzzle game lets you climb up and down the Tangle Tower and uncover its mysteries.
 You'll also be on the hunt for a killer.

 That's because poor Freya Fellow has been murdered at the top of Tangle Tower.
 The only lead you have is a cloaked figure standing over her body, knife in hand.
 But there's a problem: your chief suspect is merely a painting.